Jabra Ibrahim Jabra: Life and career

-Jabra Ibrahim Jabra was born in 1919 in Adana, which was then part of the French Mandate of Cilicia, to Ibrahim Yahrin and his wife Maryam.
+Jabra Ibrahim Jabra was born in 1919 in Adana, which was then part of the French Mandate of Syria, to Ibrahim Yahrin and his wife Maryam.
 His mother's first husband Dawood and twin brother Yusuf had been killed in the 1909 Adana massacre.
 After Maryam remarried, her husband Ibrahim was drafted into the Ottoman Army during World War I. The couple gave birth to their first son, Yusuf Ibrahim Jabra, in 1915.
 The family survived the Assyrian genocide, fled Adana, and emigrated to Bethlehem in the early 1920s.

 In Bethlehem, Jabra attended the National School.
 After his family moved to Jerusalem in 1932, he enrolled at the Rashidiya School and graduated in 1937 from the Government Arab College.
 Jabra won a scholarship to study English at the University College of the South West in Exeter for the academic year 1939–1940, and stayed on in England to continue his studies at the University of Cambridge, because of the dangers of returning to Palestine by boat during World War II.
 At Cambridge, Jabra read English and earned a BA in 1943 from Fitzwilliam College, Cambridge, where his censor was William Sutherland Thatcher.

 In 1943, Jabra returned to Jerusalem, where he began teaching English at the Rashidiyya College as a stipulation of his British Council scholarship.
 He also wrote a number of articles for local Arabic-language newspapers in Jerusalem.

 In January 1948, Jabra and his family fled their home in Katamon in western Jerusalem shortly after the Semiramis Hotel bombing and moved to Baghdad.
 Jabra traveled to Amman, Beirut, and Damascus in search of work.
 In Damascus Jabra went to the Iraqi embassy, where the cultural attaché, 'Abd al-'Aziz al-Douri, who would later become an eminent Iraqi historian, gave him a visa to teach at the Teachers' Training College for one year.
 Jabra received an MA from Fitzwilliam College, Cambridge in 1948.
 The MA did not require any coursework or residence in England as per the "Cambridge MA" system, whereby holders of a BA may obtain an MA after five years and the payment of a fee.
 In 1952 Jabra converted to Sunni Islam to marry Lami'a Barqi al-'Askari.
 The same year, he received a fellowship from the Rockefeller Foundation, arranged personally by John Marshall, to study English literature and literary criticism at Harvard University.
 While at Harvard between the fall of 1952 and January 1954, Jabra studied under Archibald MacLeish.
 In Cambridge, Massachusetts, Jabra translated his first novel, Cry in a Long Night, from English into Arabic and began writing his second novel, Hunters in a Narrow Street (1960).